Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam_flh/testing.rst

 .. code-block:: bash

   cd ~
-  git clone git@github.com:Terradue/BEAM-Java-tutorial.git
+  git clone git@github.com:Terradue/dcs-beam-flh-java.git
-  cd BEAM-Java-tutorial
+  cd dcs-beam-flh-java
   mvn install

-The mvn command will:
+The maven command will:

-* Copy the application resources files from ~/BEAM-Java-tutorial/src/main/app-resources to /application
+* Copy the application resources files from ~/dcs-beam-flh-java/src/main/app-resources to /application
 * Compile the FLH Operator Java files and resources and place the compiled libraries (BEAM and the FLH operator) in the correct location

 Application check